Contact Us

 • Mi Esperanza Course: Computer

-She went to her pastor, Karla Perez, and told her about her dream of taking computer classes.
+She went to her pastor, Karla Perez, and shared her dream of taking computer classes with her.
 At that time, Karla was the instructor of the computer technology class at Mi Esperanza.
 That is when hope smiled for Stacie.
 Stacie enrolled in the computer class and graduated in 2019.
 Stacie now works for a hotel in Valle de Angels.

 When asked what it was like to participate in Mi Esperanza's program, she said, "The Lord provided all my training.
 Through Mi Esperanza, many women in need, like me, are being helped.
 Mi Esperanza is a safe place for us.
 It's a place where women can fulfill their dreams.